richardpowellus/android-docker-arm/README.md

 adb shell
 ```

-## Accessing WhatsApp Data
+## Accessing Android Data

-WhatsApp data is stored in the persistent Docker volumes.
+Android emulator data is stored in the persistent Docker volumes.
 To backup:

 ```bash
 # List volumes